okx/testnets/README.md

 ```

 ## Start with the snapshot
-2 ways to startup an okexchain full node:
+2 ways to startup an exchain full node:
 - start with a docker image
 - start with the okexchaind binary